-CEO’s often tell me they feel like the proverbial emperor who was not wearing any clothes, but no one had the courage to tell them they were naked.
-They come to me because they want my honest, objective feedback, and to offer them practical solutions on topics that may be sensitive in nature.
-One of the most common fears is dealing with hair loss.
+My male clients often feel like the proverbial emperor not wearing any clothes.
+No one has the courage to tell them, “I’m sorry boss, you’re naked!”
+They come to me because they want my honest, objective feedback, and to offer them practical solutions on topics that may be sensitive in nature i.e. bodyweight, physical appearance, and hair loss.

 Baldness is not an old man syndrome, however.
 Almost two-thirds of men will face some degree of hair loss by the age of 35, and you can blame your genetics for this.
-A sensitivity to dihydrotestosterone or (DHT a by-product of testosterone) promotes thinner hair, receding hairlines and baldness.
+A sensitivity to dihydrotestosterone (or DHT a by-product of testosterone) promotes thinning hair, receding hairlines, and baldness.

 A good hairstyle choice can enhance your facial features, make you appear more attractive, and increase your authority and influence with your audience.
 Whereas a poor hairstyle choice can detract from your physical appearance, reduce your authority and influence, and detract from your overall message.
 You want your viewers to focus on your message content, not be wondering, “Who on earth cut that guy’s hair?”

-If your hair is thinning or you are starting to go bald, avoid trying to disguise the issue with long hair swept back over the bald spot, or worse, the dreaded “comb-over”.
+If your hair is thinning, or starting to go bald, avoid trying to disguise the issue with long hair swept back over the bald spot, or worse, the dreaded “comb-over”.
 If you are not ready to shave your head completely, cutting your hair short is the key.
 Here are some options: